bazel-contrib/bazel-lib/docs/utils.md

 path_to_workspace_root()
 </pre>

- Retuns the path to the workspace root under bazel
+ Returns the path to the workspace root under bazel

 **RETURNS**